![CDATA[ [if IE 9] ]]>

 delivery schedule as part of your business planning.
 It is important to ensure that the abatement amount can be generated, audited, reported, issued and delivered to the Clean Energy Regulator within the delivery term of the contract.

-If the information you provide is incomplete, the Clean Energy Regulator will request further information.
-Depending on the timeframe, there may be a tight turnaround and a delay in providing further information can result in you not being qualified/registered in time to participate in the auction.
+If the information you provide is incomplete, the Clean Energy Regulator will request more information.
+Depending on the timeframe, there may be a tight turnaround and a delay in providing more information can result in you not being qualified/registered in time to participate in the auction.

 The delivery period equivalent for the FAE is calculated using the following formula: